-Below are some examples from this list, always refer to the complete list mentioned above.
+Below are just a few examples from the full list—be sure to refer to the complete list for more information.

 Prohibited goods